sindresorhus/awesome/awesome.md

 See [Choose a License](http://choosealicense.com/) for more details.
 Keep in mind that if you [haven't](http://choosealicense.com/no-license/) selected a license, it basically means the people are *not* allowed to reproduce, distribute or create derivative works.

+A good license for your `awesome` lists could be [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Include contribution guidelines

 People who are contributing to your list should have a clear understanding how they should do so.

-If you don't feel like writing one from scratch, you could copy a [contributing.md](contributing.md) from another awesome repository you like.
+If you don't feel like writing one from scratch, you could read a [contributing.md](contributing.md) from another awesome repository you like and base yours on it.

 ## Stylize your list properly